AbdelilahAit/find_password/README.md

 ### _📃 description:_
-_This simple program only supports the Linux system and it helps you to know the password for the networks that you have connected to previously.
-If you do not want this program, you can write the following command:_
+_This simple program only supports the Linux system and it helps you to know the password for the networks that you have connected to previously._
+---
+_If you do not want this program, you can write the following command:_

 ```
 cd /etc/NetworkManager/system-connections/    # Go to the folder